LivePersonInc/developer-center/_exclude/rls_Feb_scraps_multibotcollab.md

 <img style="width:500px" src="img/ConvoBuilder/bots_collab4.png">

-#### The value of automatic transfers
+#### Why use automatic transfers?

 Automatic transfers are designed to simplify your automation model and make it more robust.
 Because all bots within a bot transfer group can talk to one another--automatically transferring requests when needed and possible--you don't need a "router" bot for routing user interactions between bots.
-What's more, you don't need agent escalations within your dialogs to support transfers.
-The discovery and transfer all happens automatically and seamlessly within a bot transfer group.
+What's more, you don't need LivePerson agent escalations within your dialogs to support transfers.
+When needed, discovery and transfer happen automatically and seamlessly within a bot transfer group.

-There are still some times when you'll need to implement agent escalations:
+There are still some times when you'll need to implement LivePerson agent escalations to perform transfers:

 * You need to transfer a conversation from a bot in one bot transfer group to a bot in a *different* bot transfer group.
 * You need to transfer a conversation to a live agent.